 Stay: After your night under the stars, head back into town for a night of luxury with a stay at the artist-inspired Gordon Hotel in downtown Eugene.

 Eat: Walk to dinner at Marché, an award-winning French bistro that tops Eugene’s fine-dining scene with its seasonal cuisine and covered outdoor patio.

 Take a Chartered Flight

 Play: Though you might think it’s an experience meant only for celebrities and dignitaries, taking a private chartered flight is a luxurious experience you can claim as your own.
 Forgo the security lines and cramped rows of passengers for a comfortable jet experience with Eugene’s Valkyrie Air Charters.
-It offers scenic flights, transportation to Pacific Northwest vacation destinations and even organized wine tours to Walla Walla for a day or a weekend.
+It offers scenic flights, transportation to Pacific Northwest vacation destinations and even organized wine tours for a day or a weekend.

 Eat: After your afternoon above the clouds, tuck in at one of Eugene’s premier fine-dining experiences, Rye, where you’ll find decadent dishes like wild boar bolognese and smoked duck breast.

 Stay: Find your way to the Excelsior Inn, an early 1900s fraternity house that has been thoughtfully transformed into an Italian villetta bed-and-breakfast.